-In terms of Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) (Second Amendment) Regulations 2016 your Company hasformulated Dividend Distribution Policy and the same is annexed to this report as AnnexureF and is also available on the website ofthe Company i.e. www.kalpatarupower.com.
+In terms of Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) (Second Amendment) Regulations 2016 your Company hasformulated Dividend Distribution Policy and the same is also available on the website ofthe Company i.e.https://kalpatarupower.com/corporate-governance/.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186

-Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilized by the recipient are provided in the standalone financialstatement (Please refer to Note No. 38 to the Standalone Financial Statements).
+Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilised by the recipient are provided in the standalone financialstatement (Please refer to Note No. 37 to the Standalone Financial Statements).

-The Annual Return of the Company as on March 31 2021 is available onthe website of Company ie. www.kalpatarupower.com
+The annual return of the Company as on 31 March 2022 is available onthe website of Company i.e. www.kalpatarupower.com

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-As an organization your Company places a great importance in the waybusiness is conducted and the way each employee performs his/her duties.
+As an organisation your Company places a great importance in the waybusiness is conducted and the way each employee performs his/her duties.
 Your Companyencourages transparency in all its operations responsibility for delivery of resultsaccountability for the outcomes of actions participation in ethical business practicesand being responsive to the needs of our people and society.
 Towards this end yourCompany has laid down a Kalpataru Code of Conduct ("KCoC") applicable to all theemployees of your Company.
 The Code provides for the matters related to governancecompliance ethics and other matters.
-Your Company has adopted strong anti-briberyanti-corruption policy and practices and has also been certified with ISO:37001 forestablishing Anti Bribery Management System across the organization.
+Your Company has adopted strong anti-briberyanti-corruption policy and practices and has also been certified with ISO- 37001 forestablishing Anti Bribery Management System across the organisation.